Solar Power Systems

 The price per watt/per panel typically decreases as the system capacity/size increases.
 The installation cost for roof-mounted systems depends on the roofing material, slope, and height.

 The additional cost of a ground-mounted solar array typically adds $4,500 to $7,500 compared to the same number of solar panels on a roof.
 This depends on numerous factors such as the terrain, ground type, and distance from the home, as excavations are required for posts, concrete, and trenching a power line.

 Our most popular whole-home AC battery power system - the Tesla Powerwall - starts at around $12,000 for a 5.8 kW / 13.5 kWh capacity battery, depending on the specific installation and wiring requirements.
 Based on the storage capacity, this works out to around $1,000 per kWh.

 Bear in mind that AC battery systems have an integrated AC-DC inverter, unlike 48V DC batteries which are sold separately from the inverter and supporting hardware.
 DC systems and their additional components and installation time typically add 20% or more in costs.
 Because of these differences, price-per-kWh comparisons are not so straightforward.
 We offer both types of systems to accommodate specific requirements.

 Our pricing/quotes do not include the federal investment tax credit, as this is something you get to claim when you do your taxes for the year the system is installed.
 The tax credit amount is 30% of the total installed price (qualifying solar electric and energy storage property costs).
 The credit balance also carries over until fully utilized.
 See IRS form 5695 to learn more.

-(Please note: We do not sell or service DIY kits, RV systems, or other mobile power systems.)
+(Please note: We do not sell or service DIY kits, RV systems, off-the-shelf systems, or mobile power systems.)